 - Replacing Spark Plugs

 The spark plugs need to be replaced after 30,000 miles worth of travel.
 This task sounds labor intensive, but the process is actually pretty simple.
 Just exercise patience because the installation should be on a specific order.
-First, look for the spark plug, it’s attached to thick rubber wires our maid service website.
+First, look for the spark plug, it’s attached to thick rubber wires.
 Second, remove the wire to the first spark plug.
 Maintain the order the wires.
 When doing this, you need to use a spark plug socket.
 Once done, install the new spark plug.
 Screw it and then tighten with a wrench.
 Lastly, re-attach the wire.

 - Windshield Wipers